We've compared the 10+ ECN forex brokers for UK traders. You can check compare them based on leverage, spread, funding, regulation and pros & cons.

 There is also no conflict of interest between the trader and the broker since the broker earns a commission and spreads regardless of whether the trader makes a profit or a loss.

-Here is List of Best ECN Forex Brokers UK for 2022 based on our Research
+Here is a List of Best ECN Forex Brokers UK for 2024 based on our Research

 There are a few ECN brokers that offer their services in the UK.
 Before choosing an ECN broker, you should make sure that they are regulated by the Financial Conduct Authority (or the FCA) of the UK.